brainhack-school2025/Zamanidoost_project/README.md

 ## Project definition

 The goal of this project is to develop an automated and accurate brain tumor detection system using deep learning techniques.
 Leveraging the power of Faster R-CNN, the model detects tumors in MRI images by learning spatial features and distinguishing abnormal regions from healthy tissue.
 This tool is designed to assist radiologists by reducing diagnostic time and minimizing false positives.

+### Background
+Brain tumors are among the most challenging medical conditions to detect and treat.
+Accurate identification of tumor regions in MRI scans is crucial for diagnosis, surgical planning, and treatment monitoring.
+Traditional methods rely heavily on expert interpretation, which can be time-consuming and prone to inter-observer variability.
+Deep learning approaches, especially object detection frameworks like Faster R-CNN, offer a promising alternative by automating tumor localization and classification.
+In this project, we enhance the classical Faster R-CNN pipeline with a false positive reduction (FPR) stage to improve robustness and reliability.